stephanie-w/GettingCleaningDataCourseProject/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The data computed at ths last step will be available in your working directory in an `analysis.txt` file.
+The data computed at ths last step will be available in your working directory in an `tidy_UCI_HAR_dataset.txt` file.

 ## Code Book